 - a regular set amount directly to the parent with care

-Family-based arrangements aren’t legally binding and so if there are problems, you can still apply to the Child Maintenance Service for help.
+Family-based arrangements are not legally binding.
+If there are problems, you can still ask the Child Maintenance Service for help.

-If you’re unsure as to how much maintenance should be paid, as a guide, you can always use the Child Maintenance Service calculator for help and as a pointer to what you may be expected to pay or receive were your case to be referred to the Child Maintenance Service.
+If you are unsure how much maintenance to pay, you can use the Child Maintenance Service calculator.
+This tool can help you see what you might need to pay or receive if your case goes to the Child Maintenance Service.

 But what if we can’t agree?